pwtail/vinyl_prev/README.md

 **Minimalistic API**

-*vinyl* is independent from django code-wise, so it's an opportunity to make things different and better, from a certain perspective.
-Not all decisions in django are a good fit for a universl framework, supporting sync and async usecase at the same time.
+As ws said, *vinyl* provides a more minimalistic API.
+Not all decisions in django are a good fit for a universl framework, supporting sync and async usecases at the same time.

 Regarding the query builder (queryset usage), *vinyl* fully copies the django API.
 The querysets are lazy in django, so this is pretty cheap to provide.

-Speaking of the CRUD operations with objects (model instances), the API starts to be different, providing more minimalistic (and more explicit) API.
+Speaking of the CRUD operations with objects (model instances), the API starts to be different, being more minimalistic and more explicit.
 For example, currently, there is no `obj.save()` method, with `.insert()` and `. update()` being provided instead.